-There was a time when the drama series Longmire was the highest-rated original drama on A&E. While the '50s and '60s had their fair share of classic western shows, Longmire is one of the best to come out of the current generation.
+While the '50s and '60s had their fair share of classic western shows, Longmire is one of the best to come out of the current generation.
 Running from 2012 to 2017 across two networks and six seasons, Longmire should be at the top of any Wild West fan's watch list.
 Now, you can catch the western crime drama on the streaming service the Circle Network, the home of the Grand Ole Opry.

-The crime drama's storyline follows Sheriff Walt Longmire, played by Australian actor Robert Taylor as he defends his Wyoming town of (the fictional) Absaroka County.
+The storyline follows Sheriff Walt Longmire, played by Australian actor Robert Taylor as he defends his Wyoming town of (the fictional) Absaroka County.
 Taylor, also known for playing Agent Jones in The Matrix, really thrives in the American West.
 Longmire is assisted by Deputy Vic Moretti, played by Katee Sackhoff, a former Philadelphia homicide detective adjusting to life in Wyoming.
 Henry Standing Bear, played by Lou Diamond Phillips, is a longtime friend of Longmire who assists him throughout the TV series with the tribal police on the Native American Reservation.

 Does the sheriff have some difficulty at the beginning of the series adjusting to life without his deceased wife?
 Sure.
 But is he still the right man for the job?
 Absolutely.
 His adult daughter Cady, played by Cassidy Freeman, is worried about her father, but she doesn't help things when she decides to start dating his deputy, Branch Connally, played by Bailey Chase, who has helped run the department with "The Ferg" played Adam Bartley.
-There are bank robberies, conflicts with the Indian reservation, murder investigations, kidnapping, and more; everything a good western series needs.
+There are bank robberies, murder investigations, kidnapping and more; everything a good western series needs.

 Here are some things you might not have known about the television series.

 1. It's based on the Walt Longmire Mysteries series by Craig Johnson

 Author Craig Johnson first debuted his series of mystery novels about Sheriff Longmire in 2004.
 He has since published 15 novels.
 We know that Johnson wrote his series to be incredibly authentic; he lives on a ranch in the tiny town of Ucross, Wyoming -- population...25.

 2. The novels were so popular, they inspired their own festival